byangshar/byangshar.github.io/readme.md

 NONE. (my college started :/)

 ## Executed Improvements:
+* a global css file that governs font sizes and <div> tags that're held in common by all pages.

 * Common font reduced to a normal size (1.1rem) of the Walkthrough, and Photobook Page.

-* Better fluidity, specially the Writing page's mobile page.
-* Streamlining all CSS by adding the border tags into root.

 > edited: 23rd August 2025.